bnegrao/amazon-search-terms/README.md

     ]
 }
 ```
+## How to execute the app
+Download the code from github and at the project root folder run the command bellow:

+    mvn spring-boot:run

+That will run the app in foreground, listening on port 8080.
+Log messages will be printed out to the console.

 ## Implementation Details

-This implementation is focused in find the maximum amount of search terms within the 'timeoutMilis' interval.
+This implementation is focused in finding the maximum amount of search terms within the 'timeoutMilis' interval.
 The 'score' value is not an estimation, instead it is the exact number of search terms found with the given 'keyword' prefix.

 The algorithm sends requests in parallel to discover for new terms.